Frequently Asked Questions

 Can I join as an officer or a non-commissioned officer?

-Will you come to my school or organization to do a cavalry presentation?
+Will you come to my school or event to do a cavalry presentation?

-Many of us enjoy doing school presentations.
-Our challenge is finding time to do so during the workweek, and the distances we often have to travel to the school or organization’s location.
-Some schools our members work with offer a small bounty to help offset the cost of fuel or that’s donated to the unit fund.
-Contact us if you’re interested in having a Civil War Cavalry presentation at your school, and we’ll see if we can support it.
+Many of us enjoy doing presentations outside our formal event schedule.
+Our challenge is finding time, especially if the event is held during the work week, and the distances we often must travel.
+Some schools that our members work with offer a small bounty to help offset the cost of fuel or that’s donated to the unit fund.
+Contact us if you’re interested in having a Civil War Cavalry presentation at your location, and we’ll see if we can support it.

 I belong to a different Civil War Cavalry reenacting unit, but my unit isn’t participating in an event where you’ll be.
 Can I ride with your unit?

-Certainly, you may belong to as many reenacting organizations as you like, of any era you might be interested in.
-We ask that if you become a member of our unit and take part in an event we attend, you ride with us.
+Indeed, you may belong to as many reenacting organizations as you like in any era you are interested in.
+If you join our unit and participate in an event we attend, we ask that you ride with us.

 Are your weapons real?

 Yes, our weapons are real and entirely functional.
-Unlike the troopers we portray, we don’t sharpen our saber blades and we fire only blank charges from our pistols and carbines.
-Nonetheless, our weapons can cause serious injury if improperly handled so we devote a great deal of effort to ensure we gain and maintain the ability to use them safely.
+Unlike the troopers we portray, we don’t sharpen our saber blades, and we only fire blank charges from our pistols and carbines.
+Nonetheless, our weapons can cause serious injury if improperly handled, so we devote much effort to ensure we gain and maintain the ability to use them safely.

 Are your weapons Civil War originals?

-The unit discourages use of original weapons because a 150+ year-old weapon could fail; this risks injury to members and others in the vicinity.
+The unit discourages the use of original weapons because a 160-year-old weapon could fail; this risks injury to members and others in the vicinity.
 Also, original weapons are irreplaceable artifacts that increase in scarcity and historical significance with each passing year.
-We do however require that our members carry reproductions of the weapons that were used by the cavalry of the era.
-Some manufacturers produce copies that are so well made and accurate that their parts are interchangeable with the originals.
+We do, however, require that our members carry reproductions of the weapons that were used by the cavalry of the era.
+Some manufacturers produce copies that are so well-made and accurate that their parts are interchangeable with the originals.

 Is that saddle comfortable?

-In keeping with U.S. Army tradition, the 1859 McClellan was not specifically designed for human comfort.
+In keeping with U.S. Army tradition, the 1859 McClellan was not explicitly designed for human comfort.
 However, again in keeping with U.S. Army tradition, it’s well designed for the required task.
-The saddle is durable, lightweight, fits the horse well, and can accommodate the attachment of a variety of equipment and essentials needed by a cavalry trooper in battle and on campaign.
-In practice, once you get used to it, the McClellan can be quite comfortable and very practical; many of us have adopted it as our regular riding gear.
-Several modern long-distance saddles use the basic McClellan design substituting leather, wood and metal with more lightweight, flexible materials.
+The saddle is durable and lightweight, fits most horses well, and can accommodate the attachment of various equipment and essentials needed by a cavalry trooper in battle and on campaign.
+Once you get used to it, the McClellan can be quite comfortable and very practical; many of us have adopted it as our regular riding gear.

 A number of your troopers appear to be older folks.
 Was this also true in the 1860s?

-Statistics for Federal troops, the only reasonably reliable source, indicate the average soldier's age to be just under 26.
-This reflects the fact that, similar to the modern U.S. Army, the majority of troops were short-term volunteers who tended to be younger.
+Statistics for federal troops, the only reasonably reliable source, indicate that the average soldier's age was just under 26.
+This reflects that similar to the modern U.S. Army, most troops were short-term volunteers who tended to be younger.
 Much of the leadership, and certainly the small core of Regular troops, included significant numbers of experienced, mature men.
 Anecdotal evidence indicates that senior enlisted members 40 and 50 years of age, and even more so for Regular officers, were common.
-Some of these members learned their profession in Mexico, served throughout the Civil War, then fought in the Plains Indian Wars, a period exceeding 30 years.
+Some of these members learned their profession in Mexico, served throughout the Civil War, and then fought in the Plains Indian Wars, a period exceeding 30 years.
 The grizzled veteran, a savvy old Senior Private or NCO, was a staple among barracks lore of the time.
-This said, the ranks of pre-modern cavalry formations would have been comprised primarily of younger troopers whereas our formations are comprised of persons interested in Civil War history and who have the time, the means, and the horse to portray it.
+This said the ranks of pre-modern cavalry formations would have been primarily of younger troopers.
+In contrast, our formations are comprised of persons interested in Civil War history who have the time, the means, and the horse to portray it.

 Is that wool uniform hot?
 Did the soldiers of the time suffer from the heat?

 Yes, it's hot.
-It was for them too but in the 1860’s they had no expectation of getting cool.
-Nor do we, since for the duration of the event most of us live in a tent and experience weather conditions as they are without modern climate control.
+It was for them, too, but in the 1860s, they had no expectation of cooling off in air conditioning.
+Nor do we, since we live in a tent throughout the event and experience weather conditions as they are without modern climate control.
 The best they (and we) could achieve was shade and a breeze.
-Nonetheless, heat injuries and exhaustion factored into the outcome of numerous battles, Gettysburg in particular.
-Our unit takes precautions for the heat, ensuring that troopers and horses are well hydrated and have access to water on a frequent basis.
+Nonetheless, heat injuries and exhaustion factored into the outcome of numerous battles, particularly Gettysburg.
+Our unit takes precautions for the heat, ensuring troopers and horses are well hydrated and have continual access to water.

 Why did they wear wool when cotton was available?

-Wool was the traditional military uniform of the period largely because of its extreme durability as opposed to cotton, which wore very quickly.
+Wool was the traditional military uniform of the period mainly because of its extreme durability, unlike cotton, which wore out very quickly.
 Wool also doesn’t ignite as easily as cotton – important when working with black powder weapons.
 Furthermore, armies of the time were far less concerned about enduring summer heat than surviving winter's cold.
 As a hollow fiber, wool is an excellent insulator, even when wet.